DemocracyDevelopers/colorado-rla/docs/25_developer.md

         </parent>
 -->
 ```

+### Raire setup

+5. Raire is present as a submodule of colorado-rla to allow for deserialization.
+You need to compile the submodule.
+Some IDEs will do this automatically, others need explicit instructions:
+    - right-click on `raire-java/pom.xml` (the sub-project pom.xml) and add it as a Maven project,
+    - right-click on `raire-service/pom.xml` (the parent project pom.xml) and Maven -> reload.

+If you are compiling from the command line, you might need to follow the instructions for [multi-module maven projects](https://www.baeldung.com/maven-multi-module).
+(Note this has not been tested.)

+6. If you are running the [raire-service](https://github.com/DemocracyDevelopers/raire-service) anywhere other than locally, you will need to change the
+`raire_url` field in `/server/eclipse-project/src/test/resources/test.properties` and `/server/eclipse-project/src/main/resources/us/freeandfair/corla/default.properties` to
+wherever you are running raire.

-6. Remember to tell git not to push your changes to any of these files:
+7. Remember to tell git not to push your changes to any of these files:

 ```
 git update-index --assume-unchanged server/eclipse-project/src/test/resources/test.properties